Ted Healy: Death

 Healy died on December 21, 1937, at the age of 41, after an evening of celebration at the Trocadero nightclub on the Sunset Strip in Los Angeles.
 He was reportedly celebrating the birth of his son, an event he had eagerly anticipated, according to Moe Howard.
 "He was nuts about kids", wrote Howard.
 "He used to visit our homes and envied the fact that we were all married and had children.
 Healy always loved kids and often gave Christmas parties for underprivileged youngsters and spent hundreds of dollars on toys."

 The circumstances surrounding his death remain a matter of some controversy.
 An MGM spokesman initially announced the cause as a heart attack, but the presence of recent wounds—a cut over his right eye and a "discolored" left eye—combined with reports of an altercation at the Trocadero gave rise to speculation that he died as a result of those injuries.

 Healy's friend, writer Henry Taylor, told Moe Howard that the fight was preceded by an argument between Healy and three men whom he identified as "college fellows".
 The younger men allegedly knocked Healy to the ground and kicked him in the head, ribs, and abdomen.
 The wrestler Man Mountain Dean reported that he was standing in front of the Plaza Hotel in Hollywood at 2:30 a.m. when Healy emerged, bleeding, from a taxi.
 He related an "incoherent story" of being attacked at the Trocadero but could not identify his assailant.
 Dean contacted a physician, Sydney Weinberg, who treated Healy at the hotel.
 Another friend, Joe Frisco, then drove him to his home.
 Wyantt LaMont, Healy's personal physician, was summoned to the home the following morning when Healy began experiencing convulsions.
 Despite the efforts of LaMont and a cardiologist, John Ruddock, Healy died later that day.
 Because of the circumstances, LaMont refused to sign Healy's death certificate.

-A later source alleged that the three assailants were not college boys but rather actor Wallace Beery, producer Albert R. Broccoli, and Broccoli's cousin, agent/producer Pat DiCicco.
+A later source alleged that the three assailants were not college boys but rather actor Wallace Beery, Albert R. Broccoli, and Broccoli's cousin, agent/producer Pat DiCicco.
 While there is no documentation in contemporaneous news reports that either Beery or DiCicco was present, Broccoli admitted that he was indeed involved in a fist fight with Healy at the Trocadero.
 He later modified his story, stating that a heavily intoxicated Healy had picked a fight with him and the two had briefly scuffled and then shook hands and parted ways.
 In other reports, Broccoli admitted to pushing Healy, but not striking him.

 Following an autopsy, the Los Angeles County coroner reported that Healy died of acute toxic nephritis secondary to acute and chronic alcoholism.
 Police closed their investigation, as there was no indication in the report that his death was caused by physical assault.